kasirgalabs/ERIC/README.md

 # How can anyone add his own encryption method by IDE or internally? #

-For this, [custom-encryptor.h](https://github.com/Celuk/ERIC/blob/main/clangport-and-elf2encryptedhex/src/elf2encryptedhex/custom-encryptor.h) in `ERIC/clangport-and-elf2encryptedhex/src/elf2encryptedhex` directory can be editable according to instructions and after that you need to build library again in your build directory (with `cmake -- build .` command in `ERIC/clangport-and-elf2encryptedhex/build`)
+For this, [custom-encryptor.h](https://github.com/kasirgalabs/ERIC/blob/main/kasirga-compiler-and-elf2encryptedhex/src/elf2encryptedhex/custom-encryptor.h) in `ERIC/kasirga-compiler-and-elf2encryptedhex/src/elf2encryptedhex` directory can be editable according to instructions and after that you need to build library again in your build directory (with `cmake -- build .` command in `ERIC/kasirga-compiler-and-elf2encryptedhex/build`)

 Your second option is using IDE.
-After you gave your `clangport` compiler path, open IDE(with `./encIDE` command) and then go to `Add Custom Encryptor` Tab above in `Options` (Ctrl+H), then you can see `custom_encryptor.h` file in the editor.
+After you gave your `kasirga` compiler path, open IDE(with `./encIDE` command) and then go to `Add Custom Encryptor` Tab above in `Options` (Ctrl+H), then you can see `custom_encryptor.h` file in the editor.
 Edit file as you desired and then select `Push Custom Encryptor` (Ctrl+J) option.
 After that in all compilations your encryption method will be used.
 To disable custom method again you need to edit file and set `custom` flag to `false` in the same ways.

-## encIDE wxWidgets Based User Interface For clangport ##
+## encIDE wxWidgets Based User Interface For kasirga ##

-`encIDE` is an easy to use `c/c++ IDE` to run `clangport` compiler on desired c/c++ files to encrypt them desired choices that as we mentioned above options.
+`encIDE` is an easy to use `c/c++ IDE` to run `kasirga` compiler on desired c/c++ files to encrypt them desired choices that as we mentioned above options.
 It automatically generates `compilation string` and give encrypted or non-encrypted hex code according to your choices.
 It prompts also a command prompt when the compilation steps are done successfully, like any other IDE but the difference is that it can be usable as cross-platform.
 (Although we didn't mentioned build steps for MacOS and Windows, both compiler and IDE can be built similar way in Linux, MacOS or Windows)

 You can run IDE after built in your built binary directory (`ERIC/encIDE/build/bin`) with just `./encIDE` command.